qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/live_GPS_tracking.rst

    .. contents::
       :local:

-To activate live GPS tracking in QGIS, you need to select :menuselection:`Settings --> Panels` |checkbox| :guilabel:`GPS Information Panel` or press :kbd:`Ctrl+0`.
+To activate live GPS tracking in QGIS, you need to select :menuselection:`View --> Panels` |checkbox| :guilabel:`GPS Information Panel` or press :kbd:`Ctrl+0`.
 You will get a new docked window on the left side of the canvas.

 There are four possible screens in this GPS tracking window:

-* |toggleEditing| GPS position coordinates and an interface for manually entering vertices and features
+* |metadata| GPS position coordinates and an interface for manually entering vertices and features
 * |gpsTrackBarChart| GPS signal strength of satellite connections
-* |gpsTrackPolarChart| GPS polar screen showing number and polar position of satellites
 * |options| GPS options screen (see figure_gps_options_)

 With a plugged-in GPS receiver (has to be supported by your operating system),